First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: The rainbow construction

 \end{proof}

-The corollary shows that the atom structures of $\c B_{K_m, K_m}$ and $\c B_{K_{m+1}, K_m}$ cannot be distinguished in the language of atom structures restricted to $m$ atomic variables.
+The corollary shows that the atom structures of $\c B_{S, S}$ and $\c B_{T, S}$ cannot be distinguished in the language of atom structures restricted to $|S|$ atomic variables.
 If we use formulas with variables that range over arbitrary elements of a relation algebra, much more can be expressed.
-Consider, for example, the formula $\phi_k(x)$ with variables $x, y$ of which only $x$ appears free, which we will define shortly.
+Consider, for example, the formula $\phi_k(x)$ with variables $x, y$ of which only $x$ appears free which we will define shortly.
 It is intended to express that $x$ is above at least $k$ atoms, in an atomic relation algebra.
 So $\phi_1(x)$ is $\neg(x=0)$.
 Recursively, suppose $\phi_k(x)$ and $\phi_k(y)$ have been defined (the variables $x$ and $y$ are swapped throughout in the latter formula), and suppose the formula holds exactly when the free variable denotes an element above at least $k$ atoms.
-Let $\phi_{k+1}(x)$ be the formula $\exists y(y<x\wedge\phi_k(y))$.
-If $k$ is the number of atoms in $\c B_{K_{m+1}, K_m}$ then $\exists x \phi_k(x)$ is true in $\c B_{K_{m+1}, K_m}$ but not in $\c B_{K_m, K_m}$.
+Let $\phi_{k+1}(x)$ be the formula $\exists y(y<x\wedge\phi_k(y))$, where $<$ is the usual shorthand for the formula defining strict order in boolean algebras.
+If $k$ is the number of atoms in $\c B_{T, S}$ then $\exists x \phi_k(x)$ is true in $\c B_{T, S}$ but not in $\c B_{S, S}$.
 As well as defining the finite cardinality of an algebra, two variable formulas can express many other properties.
 Indeed, it is conceivable that any pair of non-isomorphic finite relation algebras can be distinguished by a two variable formula; this remains an open problem.
-The proof of corollary \ref{C:atoms} is a kind of warm up for the proof of theorem \ref{thm:main}, which involves formulas with variables ranging over arbitrary relation algebra elements, and occupies most of the next section.